MayankMishra4998/JavaScript-LeetCode/README.md

 get(key): if an un-expired key exists, it should return the associated value.
 Otherwise it should return -1.

 count(): returns the count of un-expired keys.

+# Qus 10 :-
+You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.